 The transition to ICD-10 is required for everyone covered by the Health Insurance Portability Accountability Act (HIPAA).
 Please note, the change to ICD-10 does not affect CPT coding for outpatient procedures and physician services.

 Road to 10: CMS Online Tool for Small Practices

-“Road to 10” includes specialty references and gives providers the capability to build ICD-10 action plans tailored for their practice needs.
+“Road to 10” includes specialty references and helps providers build ICD-10 action plans tailored for their practice needs.

-- See official resources designed to help providers, payers, vendors, and non-covered entities with the transition to ICD-10.
+- Find official resources designed to help providers, payers, vendors, and non-covered entities with the transition to ICD-10.

 Stay up to date on ICD-10!